ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdDrawIndirectCountKHR.md

   VUID-vkCmdDrawIndirectCount-None-07831
-  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_VIEWPORT` dynamic state enabled then [vkCmdSetViewport](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetViewport.html) **must** have been called in the current command buffer prior to this drawing command
+  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_VIEWPORT` dynamic state enabled then [vkCmdSetViewport](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetViewport.html) **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this drawing command

 - <a href="#VUID-vkCmdDrawIndirectCount-None-07832"
   id="VUID-vkCmdDrawIndirectCount-None-07832"></a>
   VUID-vkCmdDrawIndirectCount-None-07832
-  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_SCISSOR` dynamic state enabled then [vkCmdSetScissor](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetScissor.html) **must** have been called in the current command buffer prior to this drawing command
+  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_SCISSOR` dynamic state enabled then [vkCmdSetScissor](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetScissor.html) **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this drawing command

 - <a href="#VUID-vkCmdDrawIndirectCount-None-07833"
   id="VUID-vkCmdDrawIndirectCount-None-07833"></a>